 Terracotta is a beautiful red clay fired flooring material.
-It has a lovely rustic quality, that feels natural and welcoming, while also being eye catching in it;s unique permutations.
-Unfortunately, terracotta is also a very porous flooring choice, and it requires regular sealing just to keep it free of stains.
+It has a lovely rustic quality, that feels natural and welcoming, while also being eye-catching in its unique permutations.
+Terracotta is also a porous flooring choice, and it requires regular sealing to keep it free of stains.
 This can make it a problematic choice for many bathrooms.

 There are a few things that can be done to try and combat this.
 The first is a process known as surface burnishing, which fires the clay in such a way that the pores in the finished piece are somewhat smaller.

 This can then be combined with the application of a quality ceramic sealing agent, which will clog the material's pores while creating an invisible layer of protection over it.
 The use of rugs in strategic places near bathtubs and shower stalls can also help to some extent.

 That surface sealant will not last, and over time it will fade in places across the room.
 That will require you to re-apply it regularly.
 In the bathroom, this can be particularly hazardous as any thinning of the veil of the seal can lead to immediate and permanent damage to the floor.

 Glazed Terracotta Flooring